 Step 2: On your Windows 10 PC, launch the built-in Phone Companion app using Start/taskbar search.
 If the app is not there, please install the same from the Store.

-Step 3: You should now see the following page of Phone Companion app.
+Step 3: You should now see the following page of the Phone Companion app.

 How to view iPhone live photos on Windows 10 PC guide might also be of interest to you.